The Practice of Circumambulating.

 When I said it was finished, I really thought it was.
 But this morning, with half an hour to spare on the way to my father’s, I had a sudden impulse to stop at St. Stephen’s Church in Sparsholt again.
 Actually, I had an impulse to explore the little road that turned to the left and which led to it, but then I made a snap decision and parked in front of the church gate instead.
 As I walked towards the front door, I questioned why I was there, when I had already done the flame.
 Was something else needed?
 Had I forgotten something?
 It had felt complete at the time, but as I know from experience, energy gets layered, so maybe this was one of those extra-layer-things.

 Inside, all was quiet, so I returned to the altar where I could see the Magenta Flame burning steadily.
 As I waited, I felt that familiar sensation of energy activating in my lower Tan Tien and my energetic cord connected to the flame.
 Next, I had the same sensation in my heart, as it too made an energetic connection.
-Lastly, my third eye connected and as it did I noticed that the cords were like lightning and I was receiving the MF energy along them.
+Lastly, my third eye connected and as it did I noticed that the cords were like lightning and I was receiving the MF(Magenta Flame) energy along them.
 I had never had this experience before and wondered what it was about when I felt my own MF expand and become as big as the one in the church so that we matched in frequency.

 I began to receive information that this flame needed to be anchored somewhere, and heard ‘Across the Water’, and something about a lake.
 Then I remembered a message I had received a few days ago about a lake, and told not to forget Padua.
 Padua is in Italy, but did they mean literally a lake near Padua, or a church dedicated to an Italian saint who came from Padua and which is beside a lake here in the UK?
 I have no idea, but thinking practically, I imagine it was the latter.
 I have been wrong before, however.
 That’s the problem with trying to decipher the meanings of events before the event happens.
 I had made the same mistake at St. Catherine’s when I didn’t understand the Bull image.
 At the time, I felt it had to do with the symbolic reference to the four saints which I have seen carved into other small churches.
 But it was simply a reference to the name of the place: Bullington.
-Although it was St Michael, so I might have been half right!
+Although it was St. Michael, so I might have been half right!

 Once I felt the energy stop, I gazed at the line of white stones someone had placed on the step right in front of the altar and beneath them, scratched into the step as if someone had accidentally scraped a layer of paint from the surface, was a shape that looked like Italy.
 As ridiculous as it sounds, and because everything means something, I wondered if it might actually mean there would be a visit to Padua, in Italy.
 I thought of my aunt, who lives in Sicily.
 I had planned to visit her there, so maybe I could also go to Italy … when I am free of current obligations, that is.